XamHans/github-rag/README.md

 5. Generate embeddings for each chunk
 6. Store the embeddings in a PostgreSQL vector store

-Here's a visual representation of the project flow:

 ![Chat image](https://ibb.co/0m939kH)

 ## Table of Contents